Reaching the Tipping Point Against AIDS

 Certain subsets of the targets identified in the report remain out of reach, most notably reducing incidence of mother-to-child HIV transmission.
 Several African nations have made great strides in this area, including Botswana, Ethiopia and Namibia, but Angola and Nigeria face an uphill struggle in making gains and are actually keeping the world from achieving AIDS reduction goals, according to the report.

-ChildFund works in many countries in which AIDS is prevalent, including Kenya.
+ChildFund works in many countries experiencing the AIDS epidemic, including Kenya.
 Despite the worldwide gains outlined in the ONE report, millions of children's lives are impacted by AIDS every year.
 In fact, according to UNICEF, 1.1 million Kenyan children were orphaned due to AIDS in 2011 alone.

 In Kenya and other countries, ChildFund is committed to helping orphans and children affected by AIDS.
 Thanks to a matching grant of $3.5 million provided by the United States Agency for International Development, we were able to help improve the lives of children like Sebastian, who made an amazing recovery from the brink of death after receiving access to antiretroviral medications.

 Today, as a teenager, Sebastian has hope for the future, but many more children need our help.
-Please consider sponsoring a child or becoming a monthly giving partner today and help us offer children in need affected by AIDS the chance of a healthier, happier life.
+If you would like to help us offer children in need affected by AIDS the chance of a healthier, happier life, please sponsor a child or become a monthly giving partner today.